Jaime-Cristobal/Witch-World/README.md

 # Witch-World
-## Note: This a repo dump from another repo.
+## Note: This is a repo dump from another repo.
 The original repo was created on September 2017 and deleted on December 2017.

 ##### CSE 455 (Software Engineering): Group project with Aleksei Pulchritudoff and Joey Ngo.
 ##### Instructor: Bhrigu Celly